rancherfederal/carbide-docs/docs/registry-docs/getting-started.md

 # Getting Started

+This page will walk through beta expectations of the hardened registry and what exactly the hardened registry provides.

 ## Beta Expectations
 As our product is still in the beta phase, there are some expectations to level-set: